kevinding0218/InterviewDocuments/Q and A/System Design/Design WhatsApp.md

 		- Server got notification when user goes online/offline
 		- Server locates my friends and tell them I went online/offline
 		- Q1: how did server know you goes offline
-		- Q2: what to do if there is a network error in a disctrict so that when network is recovered, a
+		- Q2: what to do if there is a network error in a disctrict so that when network is recovered, a group of N user would go online, suppose everyone has 100 friends, you need to notifiy 100 * N users which might cause network traffic jam
+		- Q3: Most of friends are offline
 - User needs to know friends' online or offline
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NDAwNzI4MzMsMTA0ODY4MjY0OCwtOD
+eyJoaXN0b3J5IjpbLTExMDgwOTY3ODYsMTA0ODY4MjY0OCwtOD
 EyNDEzMTg3LC04MTk2Njc5NzUsMTY4NjMyOTg5NiwtMTQ5MTg1
 OTkyOCwtMTg3NDk4MTQxMSwtMTY4ODg5NjI1NCwxNzAxNTg5OT
 YxLDM5NDI4MDI0MiwtMTUzMDg3NDM2OSwtMjA4ODc0NjYxMl19